prople/paper/the-prople-paper/v1.0.0/architecture.md

 `Prople` have a mission and vision to provides an open and decentralized network where anyone can be participated to join the network.
 It different with other *private network* which owned and maintained by a single entity like company.

-Unlike current *blockchain netowrks* that *sometimes* it will require a high resources to run their nodes, `Prople` designed to be *as simple as possible*, because if it's getting easier to run a *node* by anyone, it means we have a high confident that our network will be decentralized enough, to make sure it always *as decentralized as possible*.
+Unlike current *blockchain networks* that *sometimes* it will require a high resources to run their nodes, `Prople` designed to be *as simple as possible*, because if it's getting easier to run a *node* by anyone, it means we have a high confident that our network will be decentralized enough, to make sure it always *as decentralized as possible*.

 ## Components